 Visitors are welcome to take a 2-hour boat ride starting from the coastal city of Paracas.
 The boat takes the passengers adjacent to these precious wildlife animals.
 However, no personnel is allowed to physically set foot onto the islands, as doing so could damage their habitat.

-9. Salineras de Maras, One of the Four Places to Make Pink Salt
+27. Salineras de Maras, One of the Four Places in the World to Make Pink Salt

 Visiting the Maras salt mines, or the Salineras de Maras, is an essential part of exploring the Sacred Valley.
 If it is not on your Peru bucket list then it should be.

-The Salineras de Maras are an ancient architectural wonder with thousands of small salt wells carved onto a hillside.
+The Salineras de Maras is an ancient architectural wonder with thousands of small salt wells carved onto a hillside.
 Incredibly, they operate today exactly as they did in the time of the Incas.

 Naturally, salty water runs down canals and is diverted into small ponds alongside the mountain.
 As the water evaporates it leaves behind the salt which is then harvested by hand by local families.